laurentiustefan97/backtrace-rust/README.md

 # Backtrace mechanism implemented in Rust

 ## Description
-A backtrace implementation fully in Rust.
+A backtrace implementation in Rust.
 This is implemented using other Rust crates such as:
 - [gimli](https://github.com/gimli-rs/gimli)
 - [object](https://github.com/gimli-rs/object)
 - [memmap-rs](https://github.com/danburkert/memmap-rs)